zamp/DayZMapper/README.md

 <b>Cheat (teleportation) prevention the awesome way:</b>
 <pre>
-Add this database to your dayz database:
+Add this table to your dayz database:

 CREATE TABLE IF NOT EXISTS `survivor_last_pos` (
   `id` int(8) unsigned NOT NULL,